A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Tracking Bounds for First-Order Algorithms

-\cref{thm:tracking:sector} is, to the best of the authors' knowledge, the first result that formulates the analysis of tracking algorithms in time-varying optimization as an LPV-IQC problem. \FJ{Especially, \cref{eq:thm1:bound} can be interpreted as an ISS result w.r.t. the ``external disturbance'' $\Delta \xi_k^\star$.
-Note that the static bound obtained in \cite{lessard} is recovered for $\xi^\star_k = \mathrm{const}$. }
+\cref{thm:tracking:sector} is, to the best of the authors' knowledge, the first result that formulates the analysis of tracking algorithms in time-varying optimization as an LPV-IQC problem.
+We remark that \cref{eq:thm1:lmi} and the LMI condition from \cite[Theorem 4]{lessard} look similar, though they differ profoundly due to the parameter-dependence of all involved matrices, including the consideration of the rate bounds within $\Vtnu$.
+The static bound obtained in \cite{lessard} is recovered for $\xi^\star_k \equiv \mathrm{const}$.

+\begin{rem} \RTwo{ Eq. \cref{eq:thm1:bound} quantifies the tracking performance in terms of the distance of optimal \emph{states}.
+If instead a bound in terms of iterates is desired, recall that by \cref{eq:assum:fixed_point:michalowski} we have $\xi_k^\star = U x_k^\star$, with $U$ being a right-inverse of $C_x$.
+If the algorithm is particularly initialized with $\xi_0 = U x_0$, then, using Cauchy-Schwarz arguments, it is straightforward to show that also bound \cref{eq:tracking_bound} holds with $\delta_{k} = \Delta x_{k-1}^\star$ and $c_1, c_2 = c$.} \end{rem}

-\begin{rem} \FJ{ Note that unlike \cite{padmanabhan} that also considers an LPV algorithm formulation, the rate bound of $\theta$ is explicitly considered in \cref{eq:thm1:lmi} through $\Vtnu$.
-The parametrization of the Lyapunov matrix $P(\theta)$ is a common technique to reduce the conservatism of in rate-bounded LPV stability tests \cite{amato,deSouza_consistentPolytope}}, but the search for a suitable parametrization of $P$ is generally a nontrivial task.
-To yield a computationally tractable SDP one might look for a finite dimensional linear parametrization of $P$, e.g. by choosing $N_P$ ansatz functions $\varphi_i: \Theta \rightarrow \R$ giving $P(\theta) = \sum_{i=1}^{N_P} P_i \varphi_i(\theta)$.
-Additionally, unless the parameter set $\Theta$ is convex and $\theta$ enters $A$ and $P$ affinely, \cref{eq:thm1:lmi} results in an infinite-dimensional system of LMIs, for which the most common practice is to grid over the continuous domain $\Vtnu$.
+\begin{rem} The parametrization of the Lyapunov matrix $P(\theta)$ is a common technique to reduce the conservatism in rate-bounded LPV stability tests \cite{amato,deSouza_consistentPolytope}, but the search for a suitable parametrization of $P$ is generally a nontrivial task.
+To yield a computationally tractable SDP one might look for a finite dimensional linear parametrization of $P$, e.g. by choosing $N_P$ continuous ansatz functions $\phi_i: \Theta \rightarrow \R$ giving $P(\theta) = \sum_{i=1}^{N_P} P_i \phi_i(\theta)$ with the decision variables $P_i$.
+Additionally, unless the parameter set $\Theta$ is convex and $\theta$ enters $A$ and $P$ affinely, \cref{eq:thm1:lmi} results in an infinite-dimensional system of LMIs, for which the most common practice is to grid over the continuous set $\Vtnu$.
 We refer to \cite{pfifer} for a detailed discussion on the numerical aspects. \end{rem}

-\subsection{Tracking bounds with variational IQCs}
+\subsection{Tracking Bounds with Variational IQCs}

-Following the discussion on conservatism of pointwise IQCs in section~\ref{sec:iqc:pointwise}, we now aim for a tracking bound that leverages the variational IQC framework.
+Following the discussion on conservatism of pointwise IQCs in section~\ref{sec:iqc:pointwise}, we now aim for a tracking bound that leverages the variational IQC. \TwoStep{We proceed as before: \cref{prop:off_by_1_iqc} holds for every component in the pair $(y_k^i, u_k^i)$, $i \in \mathbb{I}_p$, with the additional filter inputs $\Delta x_k^\star$ and $\Delta g_k(y_k^i)$ (recall \cref{eq:prop:off_by_1_iqc:inputs}).
+Define the filtered sequences $\{z^i_k\}_{k\geq 0}$ as